matthew-richards/CybersecurityDefinitions/README.md

  3. Download jMemorize

-    You can get the latest jMemorize from https://sourceforge.net/projects/jmemorize/ Alternatively you may clone https://github.com/riadd/jMemorize and build the application yourself.
+    Get the latest jMemorize from https://sourceforge.net/projects/jmemorize/.
+    Alternatively you may clone https://github.com/riadd/jMemorize and build the application yourself.

  4. How to run jMemorize

    Double-click 'jMemorize-1.3.0.jar' to start the application or type 'javaw -jar jMemorize-1.3.0.jar' from command line.

 5. Download and use flash cards

    Download flash cards in .jml format from this repository and open them from the File menu in jMemorize.
    For convenience you will also find the files in .csv format, which can be used to import definitions to one of your existing flash card decks.